VMI votes to remove Stonewall Jackson statue amid racism accusations by Black cadets

 VMI was the last public college in Virginia to integrate, admitting five Black students in 1968.
 It took a 1996 Supreme Court decision to end its resistance to admitting women.

-But it remains a difficult place for people of color and women to attend.
+But it remains a difficult place for women and people of color to attend.

+One Black graduate filed a complaint last year against a White adjunct professor who reminisced about her father’s Ku Klux Klan membership in the middle of class.
+In 2018, a White sophomore who told a Black freshman during Hell Week he would “lynch” his body and use his “dead corpse as a punching bag” was suspended, not expelled.
+A lesbian who left VMI this summer said many LGBTQ students do not come out for fear of the consequences.
+One male upperclassman compared her sexual orientation to porn addiction, she said.